-Baxter Spring is a ghost town with only a few visible remains of its existence that is located in Nye County, Nevada.
+Only a few visible remains of its existence in Nye County, Nevada.

 The town began in May 1867 when it was known as a stage station on the Belmont-San Antonio stage road called Cedar Spring.
 Later it was renamed Baxter after a local resident Baxter.